 \section{Related works}

-\textbf{Parsing with Substring Frequency} To the best of our knowledge, \citet{chen-etal-2024-unsupervised} first found that the substring frequency calculated among paraphrases can be used to identify constituent structures.
-We extend their findings, establishing a connection between semantic information and the frequency statistic.
-We interpret the substring frequency as a term in the substring-semantics information and apply the substring-semantics information to improve PCFG induction.
-Our method significantly outperforms theirs in three out of the four languages tested.

-\textbf{Parsing with PCFG} PCFG induction is a long-established \citep{klein-manning-2002-generative} and state-of-the-art \citep{liu-etal-2023-simple} approach for non-ensemble unsupervised constituency parsing.
-Much research has dedicated to improving PCFG induction from the model perspective, such as scaling up the PCFG model \citep{yang-etal-2021-pcfgs, liu-etal-2023-simple}, integrating lexical information \citep{yang-etal-2021-neural}, and allowing PCFG rule probabilities to condition on sentence embeddings through variational inferences \citep{kim-etal-2019-compound}.
+\textbf{Parsing with PCFG} Unsupervised PCFG training is a long-established \citep{klein-manning-2002-generative} and state-of-the-art \citep{liu-etal-2023-simple} approach for non-ensemble unsupervised constituency parsing.
+Much research has been dedicated to improving PCFG training from the model perspective, such as scaling up the PCFG model \citep{yang-etal-2021-pcfgs, liu-etal-2023-simple}, integrating lexical information \citep{yang-etal-2021-neural}, and allowing PCFG rule probabilities to condition on sentence embeddings through variational inference \citep{kim-etal-2019-compound}.
 Our improvement is from the model optimization perspective and can be combined with the above efforts.
 Our experiments validate the effectiveness of the SemInfo maximization objective in improving unlexicalized PCFGs.
 The SemInfo maximization objective is also applicable to lexicalized PCFGs, which we leave to future work.

-\textbf{Parsing with Semantics} \citet{zhao-titov-2020-visually} and \citet{zhang-etal-2021-video} have sought to improve PCFG induction by learning to identify visual features, maximizing the association between constituent structures and these visual features.
+\textbf{Parsing with Semantics} \citet{zhao-titov-2020-visually} and \citet{zhang-etal-2021-video} have sought to improve PCFG training by learning to identify visual features, maximizing the association between constituent structures and these visual features.
 If we consider the visual features as semantic representations, their approach is effectively maximizing the semantic information of the constituent structure.
 In comparison, our method shares the same underlying principle but represents the semantics with textual features.
 Our method leverages large language models as semantic processors, utilizing their outstanding semantic processing capabilities \citep{Minaee2024LargeLM}.
 We believe that combining both textual and visual semantic representations presents a significant research direction for unsupervised parsing tasks.